 All of us at CCM look forward to learning your story, because that is how we at CCM have defined ourselves as a company, and that is how we will continue to define ourselves in the future.
 We must know you and your story before we can help you accomplish what is important to you.

-Kevin came to CCM with strong expertise having worked with clients at a St. Paul CPA firm for fifteen years.
-In his role there, Kevin provided leadership and direction for the firm’s tax services practice, and advised clients on income & estate tax matters.
-Kevin was also an advisor on general financial planning topics such as stock option analysis, charitable planning and gifting strategies for high-net-worth individuals and families.
+Kevin came to CCM with strong expertise having worked with clients at a St. Paul CPA firm for 15 years.
+In his role there, Kevin provided leadership and direction for the firm’s tax services practice, and advised clients on income and estate tax matters.
+Kevin was also an advisor on general financial planning topics such as stock option analysis, charitable planning, and gifting strategies for high-net-worth individuals and families.
 Kevin is a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPAs.